Introduction

 Start Crypto Futures Trading NOW

-Fees pertaining to Market Orders
+Fees & Caution with Market Orders

 Now if you have understood the idea above, the next part of this equation is the fees that a trader is expected to pay.
 In the world of Crypto Futures trading, there are two kinds of fees that are typically charged, either maker fees or taker fees.
 Maker fees are generally lower than taker fees.
 This is because those traders who execute market orders in trading essentially take out liquidity from the market and thus are imposed taker fees.
 While on the flip side, maker fees are imposed on those traders who contribute to the liquidity in the market and hence are charged slightly less.